 - Plan out and build specific conversion-optimized landing pages to support all of our paid search & social campaigns.
 We want to make sure every penny you spend in paid placement is as relevant to the user's search as possible.
 This lowers your overall CPC (cost per click) because Google trusts that you are truly trying to give the user what they are seeking.

-- Set up Google AdWords and other paid search accounts (Microsoft AdCenter, LinkedIn, AdRoll), building out the campaign and ad group structure that was crafted in the first month of discovery work
+- Set up Google Ads and other paid search accounts (Bing Ads, Linkedin, etc.), building out the campaign and ad group structure that was crafted in the first month of discovery work

-- Build out highly targeted campaigns on the social media platforms that make the most sense for your business - make sure tracking is in place using tracking pixels or UTA parameters in the destination URL
+- Build out highly targeted campaigns on the social media platforms that make the most sense for your business - make sure tracking is in place using tracking pixels or UTM parameters in the destination URL.

-- Are we doing any Display Advertising?
+- Are we doing any display advertising and/or remarketing?
 We'll need graphics to support those campaigns.
 This is when we would build out a library of standard-sized display ads to support various campaigns.

-- Create remarketing audience in Google Analytics and connect it with AdWords so we can show ads to previous website visitors
+- Create remarketing audience in Google Analytics and connect it with Google Ads so we can show ads to previous website visitors.

 - We're writing.
-While all of this other stuff is happening, we are taking care of the first month's blog posts and scheduling some social posts to properly syndicate our new unique content
+While all of this other stuff is happening, we are taking care of the first month's blog posts (or SEO landing pages) and scheduling some social posts to properly syndicate our new unique content.

 - Once all of this is complete, we will launch our paid placement campaigns!